-(1) This Specification deals with Telecom's requirements for ensuring compatibility with the basic functions of its network.
-As such, the granting of a Telepermit does not necessarily imply that a product is compatible with all of Telecom's supplementary services.
+(1) This Specification deals with the requirements for ensuring compatibility with the basic functions of the network.
+As such, the granting of a Telepermit does not necessarily imply that a product is compatible with all of supplementary services.
 Similarly, any two products which have been granted Telepermits are not necessarily fully compatible with one another.